adarraji/react-shop-admin/README.md

 You can see the website [here](https://react-shop-admin2.herokuapp.com/)

-his is one of three parts of full stack eCommerce app.
+This is one of three parts of full stack eCommerce app.
 You can find the Node.js/MongoDB REST API backend [here](https://github.com/adarraji/node-shop-api) and the React eCommerce Web application [here](https://github.com/adarraji/react-shop)

 To run the application